leo-arch/clifm/README.md

 Why another file manager?
 I can. \
 In the free world, a free community finds alternatives central to freedom, and moreover, a place to learn.

-Whatever needs to be done in the simplest possible way: [KISS](https://en.wikipedia.org/wiki/KISS_principle) is a desired trait of a file-manager for the terminal.
+Whatever needs to be done, do it in the simplest possible way: [KISS](https://en.wikipedia.org/wiki/KISS_principle) is a desired trait of a file-manager for the terminal.
 No GUI, no curses, but just a command-line, shell-like file manager: 5 MiB RAM and 400 KiB disk space.

 Willingness to try something different is all you need.